ivanrododendro/pg-autoexplai-ai-analysis/README.md

 - Supports token limit management for different AI models
 - Handles multiple queries in a single log file
 - Provides optimization recommendations
-- Generates a unique hashcode for each query for identification and tracking over multiple analysis

 ## Requirements